kvb2univpitt/sharephe/doc/user_guide.md

     If the workbook does not have query saved, the tab will be disabled (users cannont click on it).
     </dd>
 </dl>

+### User API Key

+User API key is not required to view phenotype workbook that are marked ***public***.
+User API key is used for the following purposes:

+- Viewing user's created phenotype workbooks that are marked ***private***.
+- Editing user's created phenotype workbooks.
+- Create a new phenotype workbook.

+> **Warning**
+> DO NOT share your API key with anyone!

 ## Launching the Plug-in